iamzwzhong/minesweeper/README.md

 # Minesweeper

-Minesweeper
+This project is deployed on Github Pages [here](https://iamzwzhong.github.io/minesweeper/).

 ## How To Play

-This project is deployed on Github Pages [here](https://iamzwzhong.github.io/minesweeper/).
+- Left Click: Open a square
+- Double Left Click: Reveal surrounding squares except ones marked with flags
+- Right Click: Flag or remove flag on squares

 ## Functionalities